INFORMATION SECURITY TRAINING

 CONSEQUENCES OF A DATA BREACH

-- Key Learning: Introducing malware to our network would have huge repercussions.
-Malware may steal workplace login details and place our company and our clients’ data at risk.
+Key Learning: Introducing malware to your network would have huge repercussions.
+Malware may steal workplace login details and place your company and your clients’ data at risk.

 EMAIL AND MESSAGING

-- Interactive Screen: Staying secure.
-Take care when sending emails.
+Interactive Screen: Staying secure.
+Taking care when sending emails.
 Always consider a more secure method.
 Encryption.
 Spam.
 Malware.
 Risks of text messaging.

 WELCOME1 IS NOT A PASSWORD

-- Key Learning: There are many strategies used for cracking passwords.
-The most common is “brute force,” a method that checks every combination of letter and common words.
+Key Learning: There are many strategies used for cracking passwords.
+The most common is “brute force,” a method that checks every combination of letters and common words.
 Ensure that you use a combination of uppercase and lowercase letters, numbers, and symbols.

 SECURE SOCIAL MEDIA

-- Video: How do we harness the power of social media?
-Your social media interactions could impact our reputation.
+Video: How do you harness the power of social media?
+Your social media interactions could impact your reputation.
 Think before you post!

-- Key Learning: Most people post job titles and employer name in their social media profile.
+Key Learning: Most people post job titles and employer names in their social media profile.
 But job descriptions, colleague names, and locations should not be shared without first checking company policy.